StefanIngimar/Steering-Algorithm-DIT639/code-of-conduct.md

 The following code of conduct was created based on a group discussion and later refined using a local LLM (Mistral:7b).
 Both the group discussion and LLM suggestions can be found below this section.

-**How do we plan to collaborate?**
+## How do we plan to collaborate?

 The collaboration will be based on in-person meetings and online communication supported by Discord and OneDrive.
 The group will have at least 1 in-person meeting per week, preferably after lectures, with the main goal of discussing current progress and planning the upcoming work.
 On top of the in-person meetings the group agreed for the ad-hoc online meetings and communication.

-The group agreed to work more independently on tasks.
-That means that each week every group member will be assigned a set of tasks over which they will have full control and will have to take full responsibility for their completion in a timely manner.
+While each group member will still be assigned a set of tasks to work on independently, we recognize the potential downsides of isolated work, such as duplicated efforts and limited knowledge sharing.
+To mitigate this, the group will adopt a light Scrum-inspired workflow, using a shared [Kanban board on Trello](https://trello.com/invite/b/67ec13bc25951d8ffd1a7992/ATTIb20e8406904ac5adb49602544946df211F579180/dit639
+) to maintain visibility of current tasks, assignments, and progress.

+Daily stand-ups—either in person or via Discord—will be held to keep everyone informed and accountable, ensuring we track our collective velocity and progress.
+A weekly refinement session will be used to maintain a healthy backlog, clarify task scope, and prepare upcoming work in a way that promotes coordination and prevents overlapping responsibilities.

+For tasks that are larger in scope, have higher story points, or require more effort, the group may opt to use pair programming or swarming techniques.
+This approach will help tackle complex issues collaboratively, promote active knowledge sharing, and improve problem understanding across the team.

-**How do we ensure that everyone in our group stays informed about the individual contributions?**
+## How do we ensure that everyone in our group stays informed about the individual contributions?

-A part of the in-person meetings will be dedicated towards presenting solutions to the assigned tasks with the goal of creating a shared understanding about the task’s solution, creating a foundation for discussion, and chances to provide feedback.

-Moreover, the group agreed to utilize merge requests as a part of their git workflow where each merge request must be reviewed and approved by a team member that did not work on the task in question.
+As inferred above, the knowledge transfer among team members will be primarily communication-based.

+Weekly in-person meetings are a core opportunity to discuss solutions, provide feedback, and resolve misunderstandings.
+These will be supplemented by ad-hoc online communication when quick clarification is needed.

+To further strengthen knowledge sharing in a workflow where individuals take ownership of tasks, the group agreed on the following measures:

+1. Thorough code reviews will be conducted on all pull requests, with feedback and discussion encouraged before merging.
+2. Knowledge-sharing sessions will be held for complex or high-impact tasks, allowing for walkthroughs and group learning.
+3. Developers are also expected to take initiative in reading and understanding merged code on the main branch to stay aligned with system changes and design decisions.

+On top of that, code reviews and assignment of different tasks per team member throughout the project will ensure a steady increase in breadth of knowledge in the team.
+To further support this, the group agreed to try at least once assigning a more complex task to multiple team members, to evaluate how collaboration affects the workflow and shared understanding.

-**How do we ensure knowledge transfer among our team members?**
+## How do we ensure knowledge transfer among our team members?

 As could be inferred from above, the knowledge transfer among team members will be primarily communication based.